TheraForge/OTFMagicBox/README.md

 ## Design:

-Changing the tint color, label colors or font type and size of the font will give the complete new look to your application.
+You can change the tint color, the label colors, font type and size to customize the look of your application.

 // Link to the yaml design section.